- My case has been referred to the Coroner, what happens next?

 The phone lines are open from 9am to 4pm, Monday to Friday excluding bank holidays.

-If you are unhappy with the quality of service you have received from the Coroner's office please contact the Surrey Coroner on firstname.lastname@example.org to make your complaint.
+If you are unhappy with the quality of service you have received from the Coroner's Office, please complete the followingonline form to make your complaint.
 Complaints need to be made within 12 months of the person becoming aware of the issue.
 We will respond to your complaint within 10 working days.

 For more information please read the Coroner complaints policy.